 Durham, NC 27708

-Gráinne M. Fitzsimons is the James L. Vincent Distinguished Professor of Management and Organizations, and professor of Psychology and Neuroscience.
+Gráinne M. Fitzsimons is the George C. Lamb Jr. University Professorship of Business Administration, and professor of Psychology and Neuroscience.
 Professor Fitzsimons received her Ph.D. in Psychology from New York University in 2004.
 Prior to coming to Duke in 2010, she was on the faculty at Stanford and the University of Waterloo.

 She conducts research on self-regulation and interpersonal relationships.
 She publishes her work in academic journals such as the Journal of Personality and Social Psychology and Psychological Science.